suryansh1/compute-drawdowns/README.md

     * If so, assign the _peak_, _closingTime_ and _recoveryTime_ for the closing drawdown

-At the end it plots all the _drawdownValues_ using matplotlib and lists out all drawdowns
+At the end it plots all the _drawdownValues_ using matplotlib and lists out all drawdowns.

+Note : The class _CSVfile_ is a simple wrapper to read the relevant column from a given csv file